mvsouza/mvsouza.github.io/_posts/en/2014-11-08-yeoman-jumpstart.md

 	</video>
 </p>

-Now that we are good to go, we need to download the angular directives generator for Yeoman.
+Now we are good to go!
+We need to download the angular directives generator for Yeoman.

 You can find generators by searching in npm by packages with the prefix "generator", like that:

 {% highlight bash %}
-npm serach generator WhaterverYouLike
+npm search generator WhaterverYouLike
 {% endhighlight %}

-In this case we will need the angular directive, so we like this:
+In this case we will need the angular directive, so we search like this:

 {% highlight bash %}
-npm serach generator directive
+npm search generator directive
 {% endhighlight %}

 With the package name in hand we install it.